A creamy but healthy basil chicken salad with fresh basil and chopped walnuts - great as a sandwich, wrap or lettuce wrap, or paired with crackers!

 So I made more the following week and we devoured it again. 😋

-A few quick notes on this healthy basil chicken salad with walnuts:
+Notes on healthy basil chicken salad with walnuts:

-- You can certainly use all mayonnaise or all Greek yogurt for this salad if you prefer.
+- I use both mayonnaise and Greek yogurt in this recipe, but you could certainly use all mayonnaise or all Greek yogurt if you prefer.

 - I go a bit light on the mayonnaise and Greek yogurt so I can taste all the fresh flavors, but you can add a bit of extra if you want a super duper creamy chicken salad.

-- I love walnuts and I always have some on hand, but you could definitely substitute your favorite nut or leave them out if you’d rather.
+- Walnuts are one of my favorites and I always have some on hand, but you could definitely substitute pecans or your favorite nut.
+Or just leave them out if you'd rather.

 So if you’re tired of the same old lunch day in and day out, give this healthy chicken salad a try and enjoy the fresh flavors!